A. de Herz: Scandals and trial

-Scena had a "Germanophile" line; Herz's own articles reinforced this orientation.
+Scena was increasingly indebted to "Germanophile" politics; Herz's own articles reinforced this orientation.
 They include an April 1918 praise for Ludwig von Gebsattel, who led Germany's censorship office in occupied Romania.
 Therein, Herz argued that Gebsattel had presided upon the survival of Bucharest's theaters.
 In February 1918, Scena also hosted Coșbuc's last-ever poem, "The Eagle", which probably alludes to Romania's wartime disasters.
 Other pieces attacked Ententist writers and theater professionals who had resettled in Iași, singling out Diamandy, Ranetti, Sadoveanu, Nicolae N. Beldiceanu, Petre Locusteanu, and Corneliu Moldovanu.
+Herz personally covered Barbu Ștefănescu Delavrancea's death, stirring up controversy by questioning his rival's patriotism.
 Other members of this exile cohort did not resent Herz for his stances: a December 1917 letter sent from Iași by actor Alexandru Mavrodi shows that he regularly read Scena, and that he was glad to learn of Rândunica's "apparent success".

 Rebreanu quit Scena after only three weeks, and, moving on to become staff critic for Constantin Stere's Lumina, panned Boerul Buflea and Rândunica.
 He soon ran afoul of the occupying authorities, and suspected that Herz was denouncing him.
 The two remained rivals: as late as 1935, Herz claimed that he had kept the copy of a revue entirely authored by Rebreanu, written in a style that would have harmed Rebreanu's reputation.
-In March, Comoedia Theater produced Herz's new play, Vălul de pe ochi ("A Veil over One's Eyes"), with all proceeds going to the orphans of war.
+In March 1918, Comoedia Theater produced Herz's new play, Vălul de pe ochi ("A Veil over One's Eyes"), with all proceeds going to the orphans of war.
 Herz was still in Bucharest following the Romanian surrender, and expected there the return of professionals from their exile in Iași.
 A coalition of Conservative Germanophiles took over, with Alexandru Marghiloman as Prime Minister.
 Following this move, Scena began receiving contributions from decommissioned soldiers, including George Topîrceanu, Avram Steuerman-Rodion, and H. Bonciu.